php/php-langspec/spec/04-basic-concepts.md

 -   Variable scope - the scope which defined what unqualified variables (like `$foo`) are referring to.
     Variables defined in one variable scope are not visible in another variable scope.
+-   Instance scope - the scope which defined what unqualified identifiers (like `$this->foo`) are referring to. dynamic properties ([§§](14-classes.md#dynamic-members)) defined for an instance are not visible in another instance of the same class.
 -   Class scope - the scope that defines visibility of the methods and properties, and resolution of keywords like `self`, `parent`, etc. Class scope encompasses the body of that class and any classes derived from it ([§§](14-classes.md#class-declarations)).